tidesdb/tidesql/BUILDING.md

 # Building TideSQL

-TideSQL is a fork of MySQL Server 5.1 (Facebook fork) with TidesDB as an available storage engine.
+TideSQL is a fork of MySQL Server 5.1 (Facebook fork) with TidesDB as the default storage engine.

 ## TidesDB Features